danecross/PyNA62Analysis/README.md

 # PyNA62Analysis

 ## Building the code
-###### Note: This must be built on a CERN lxplus server as the libraries needed have a specific path on the lxplus computer.
+###### Note: This must be built on a CERN lxplus7 server as the libraries needed have a specific path on the lxplus computer.
 ###### Note 2: the na62fw code must be in the same directory as the PyNA62Analysis clone.
 if you have never built the code before: